FabioPalliparambil98/Pre-Processing-and-Sentiment-Predictions-Using-Python/README.md

 # Pre-Processing-and-Sentiment-Predictions
-This repository consist of jupyter notebook showing the experiments conducted to create an RNN LSTM Model.
-Also it shows the prediction done on the collected data from Twitter.
+This repository consists of a Jupiter notebook showing the experiments conducted to create an RNN LSTM Model.
+Also, it shows the prediction done on the collected data from Twitter.

 Different files and their purpose: